-My friend Brian Blair co-owns and runs it as well as Bill Kutchinsky aka Billy Willy.
-The venue is at the end on the right and when you are in the staging area, the ceilings are majestically tall, at around 50-75 feet.
+My friend Brian Blair co-owned and ran it as well as Bill Kutchinsky aka Billy Willy.
+The venue was at the end on the right and when you are in the staging area, the ceilings are majestically tall, at around 50-75 feet.
 This whole area is the area under what used to be the stage and you can see the demarcation line halfway up.
 The stage is about 25 feet by 15 feet with light rigging above, etc. Above you is the balcony and soundbooth with a loft of offices in the back.
 Underground is the basement and the many sound studios complete with glass soundbooths and kitchen and offices.

 Ghosts have been sighted here during shows in the air as well as downstairs.
 Besides ghosts, there are also shadows that appear and laughter and when you take pictures no matter where in the building, little bubbles appear around the subject matter.

-“The building that now houses the Empress Ballroom was built around 1850.
+“The History and the Hauntings” (taken from an old issue of the Fairfield Weekly):“The building that now houses the Empress Ballroom was built around 1850.
 It originally opened as a vaudeville venue called the Princess Theatre and its surviving flyers and advertisements betray a colorful history.
-When motion pictures arrived, the Princess was transformed and its name changed to the Empress Theatre in time to host a preview of D.W.
+When motion pictures arrived, the Princess Theatre was transformed and its name changed to the Empress Theatre in time to host a preview of D.W.
 Griffith’s groundbreaking film "America” in 1924.
-The Palace and the Empress became side-by-side movie theatres owned by Warner Bros. and were a focal point of activity in downtown Danbury.
+The Palace Theatre and the Empress Theatre became side-by-side movie theatres owned by Warner Bros. and were a focal point of activity in downtown Danbury.

-The Empress closed around 1969 and the area the seats once occupied was leveled out and converted into office space (the modern Empress Ballroom includes only the stage portion of the original building).
+The Empress Theatre closed around 1969 and the area the seats once occupied was leveled out and converted into office space (the modern Empress Ballroom includes only the stage portion of the original building).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.